MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/tls/Enable-TlsCipherSuite.md

 ## DESCRIPTION
 The **Enable-TlsCipherSuite** cmdlet enables a cipher suite.
 This cmdlet adds the cipher suite to the list of Transport Layer Security (TLS) protocol cipher suites for the computer.
 If you do not specify a position in the list, this cmdlet adds it at the lowest position.
+No restart is required in order for changes to take effect.

 If a cipher suite is not enabled for TLS based secure channel (Schannel) registry settings, then the cipher suite is not used.